Puskchan/Computer_business_analysis/README.md

 # Sales Insights Dashboard

-The **Sales Insights Dashboard** is a powerful tool designed to give a 360-degree view of your sales performance.
-With data-driven insights, this dashboard helps businesses understand revenue streams, identify high-value customers, monitor sales trends, and optimize strategies to increase profitability.
+The **Sales Insights Dashboard** is designed to give a 360-degree view of the sales performance of a Computer Hardware Company.
+With data-driven insights, this dashboard will help the businesse understand revenue streams, identify high-value customers, monitor sales trends, and optimize strategies to increase profitability.

 ![image](https://github.com/user-attachments/assets/d6dc12ca-bb77-443c-903a-726789a3a4ba)